imrinzzzz/year3-database-lab/lab4/JOIN-exercise.md

 ------------------------------------ EXTRA ------------------------------------

 Write a query against the **AdventureWorks** database that returns ProductID, Name, and SpecialOfferID of
-1. all products and that have <u>No special offers</u>, and
+1. all products and that have <ins>No special offers</ins>, and
-2. all prodcut that have <u>No discount offer</u>.
+2. all prodcut that have <ins>No discount offer</ins>.

-HINT: {1) Production.Product and Sales.SpecialOfferProduct
+HINT: (1) Production.Product and Sales.SpecialOfferProduct